ska-telescope/lmc-base-classes/docs/source/State_Machine.rst

   previous demonstrates that the machine has been implemented in conformance with ADR-8.

-CSP SubElement ObsDevice Observation state machine
+CSP SubElement ObsDevice state machine
 --------------------------------------------------
 This  state machine is implemented for the CSP SubElement devices, different from the subarrays, that manage observations.